Almonds and Olivez

 The Discussion

-Cabbage is part of the Brassicaceae family which include other vegetables and leafy greens such as cauliflower, broccoli, kale, Brussel sprouts and Kohlrabi (Stefan et al.,2020).
+Cabbage is part of the Brassicaceae family which includes other vegetables and leafy greens such as cauliflower, broccoli, kale, Brussels sprouts and Kohlrabi (Stefan et al.,2020).
 Cabbage can be consumed raw or cooked and is considered an economically important crop, hence its cultivation in many nations around the world (Stefan et al.,2020).

 In some traditions, cabbage is also used to treat skin ailments, due to those same properties, as research purports gastrointestinal tract malfunction is closely associated with skin issues (Gabrielle, 2004).
 To this extent, it is said to be used in Korea to treat gastrointestinal disorders as well as skin problems (Lee et al. 2018).
 For skincare, grated cabbage is used as a facial mask particularly, due to its antioxidant and inflammatory effects (Word Press Foundation, 2016).
 Some of the skin issues cabbage is purportedly able to treat are eczema and colitis, among others (Butu & Rodino, 2019).